seeq12/seeq-addon-templates/README.md

 Once the installation is complete you can run `addon --help` from a terminal window (bash/zsh on Mac or Command Prompt in Windows) to see the available commands.

+# Updates
+To update the Add-on Example Generator, follow these steps:
+1. Run `git checkout develop` in the root directory of the cloned repository to get the latest version of the Add-on Example Generator.
+2. Run `git pull` to update your local repository with the latest changes.
+3. Run `./install_template` (Linux/Mac) or double-click on `install_template.bat` (Windows) to re-install the utility.

+Once the installation is complete you can run `addon --help` from a terminal window (bash/zsh on Mac or Command Prompt in Windows) to see the available commands.

 # Usage
 There are two main commands available in the Add-on Example Generator:
 - `addon create` - This command generates a new Add-on project in the specified directory.